LONA MANNING

 Picture

-I mentioned in passing that I broke a hole in my sink.
+[First published August 13, 2014] I mentioned in passing that I broke a hole in my sink.
 The evil landlord did not provide a bathroom mirror and that made it difficult to put in my contact lenses.
-I got a cheapie dollar store mirror and attached it to the tiled wall with suction cups They held for a couple of weeks, then gave way.
+I got a cheapie dollar store mirror and attached it to the tiled wall with suction cups.
+They held for a couple of weeks, then gave way.
 One day I came home and found the sink like this, but the mirror was fine.
 That irregular roundish shape in the bowl of the sink is the hole.
 I mean, not to get all defensive here, but what kind of a sink breaks like that when a lightweight plastic-framed dollar store mirror falls into it?

 You might also have noticed how stained the sink is.
 Believe me, I scrubbed it with scouring powder, I soaked it with bleach.
 It's obviously a second-hand sink that the landlord picked up for a few yuan and attached (hah!) to the wall with a couple of rickety brackets.
 Anyway, I didn't worry about the hole in the sink because I knew Ross was coming soon.
 However he chose to deal with it, it was his problem, as laid out in the unwritten rules of our marriage.